Akarsh3053/matrix-pattern-visualizer/readme.md

 <div align="center"><h1>Matrix Solution Visualization for Star patterns</h1></div>
-A simple react web app for visually representing the visual layout of the matrix for different star pattern solutions.
+A simple react web app for visually representing the visual layout of the matrix for different star pattern problem solutions.
 It provides a visual representation of a square matrix where each cell can be toggled to be filled with a star, deleting a cell removes its entire column and row to keep the matrix balanced.

 # Tech Used